Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 How to ensure gender sensitivity/inclusive programming?

-• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources framework, ensuring that the contributions and needs of women and gender minorities are systematically considered.
+• Mainstream parliamentary indicators (IPU/UNDP): Include gender-sensitive indicators in the evaluation frameworks for project results and resources frameworks, ensuring that the contributions and needs of women and gender minorities are systematically considered.

-• Work through the women parliamentary network including at the local level where such exists.
-These networks can also provide mentorship and support to local level female leaders.
+• Work through the women’s parliamentary network, including at the local level where such exists.
+These networks can also provide mentorship and support to local-level female leaders.

 • Engaging women’s and – where possible – LGBTQI+ movements: Actively involve women’s rights groups and LGBTQI+ movements in the planning and implementation of initiatives.